 RFA is suitable to treat the main superficial veins in the thigh (long saphenous vein &/or anterior accessory saphenous vein) or calf (short saphenous vein).
 It is not suitable for spider veins (telangiectases), which are treated using micro-sclerotherapy (see microsclerotherapy).

-Most patients with varicose veins are suitable for the technique.
+Most patients with varicose veins are suitable for this technique.

 The treatment cannot be performed during pregnancy.